D'Anjou: Cultivars

 The two cultivars that comprise d'Anjou pears are the 'Green Anjou' pear and the 'Red Anjou' pear.
 The 'Green Anjou' pear has a pale green skin that does not change color as the pear ripens, unlike most other cultivars of green pears, which turn yellow as they ripen.
 The 'Red Anjou' pear originated as naturally occurring bud sport found on 'Green Anjou' trees.
 'Red Anjou' pears are very similar to the original Anjou other than color.

 The d'Anjou is considered a medium to large pear, typically around 270–285 grams, 85 mm in height, and 80 mm in diameter.
 It has a wide, globular base, short stem, and thin skin with many notable lenticels.

 Suggestions

-Because this pear does not show ripeness by color, it is recommended to test the top near the stem with a slight press of the thumb until it gives slightly.
+Because this pear does not show ripeness by color, a 2015 Mercury News article recommends testing the top near the stem with a slight press of the thumb until it gives slightly.
 This is because the pear ripens from the inside out and the top is closest to the inside.
 It typically takes 3 to 5 days after purchase for the pear to ripen whereupon it may be refrigerated to slow (but not stop) the ripening, giving the consumer a couple more days to eat it.
 It can be used for baking or sliced in salads, and they are also good for poaching, roasting, grilling, or eating fresh.